thijmennijdam/NevIR-reproducability/README.md

 # Official repo of "Reproducing NevIR: Negation in Neural Information Retrieval:
 All models that we evaluated in our paper can be reproduced.
-Simply follow the commands described in the section "How to reproduce".
-For some models you have to ask permission on huggingface first, this usually is accepted pretty quickly.
+Simply follow the commands described in the section "Evaluate on NevIR".
+For some models you have to ask the owners permission on huggingface first, this usually is accepted pretty quickly.
+To reproduce our finetune experiments, refer to "Finetune experiments".

 To manage the different virual environtments it is highly recommended to use uv: https://docs.astral.sh/uv/.
 It is an extremely fast (10-100x faster than pip) package manager and can easily be used to create vens with different python version which we will need.